 (Logo by © Niamh Simpson)

 If you find that financial concerns are impacting your mental health or ability to study then please do speak to Anne Harpin (our College Nurse), another member of the welfare team or your tutor.
-You will not be the first person to find these things difficult and they will be able to discuss sources of support with you and refer you, where necessary, to Cathy Henderson our Academic Finance Manager, (email@example.com ) who can guide you through the process of making applications for financial assistance from both the University and college funds.
-Please do not allow such worries to become a burden, there is assistance available, and Cathy can also provide support and guidance in budgeting and planning your spending.
+You will not be the first person to find these things difficult and they will be able to discuss sources of support with you and refer you, where necessary, to Justyna Gabrowska our Student Finance Officer, (email@example.com ) who can guide you through the process of making applications for financial assistance from both the University and college funds.
+Please do not allow such worries to become a burden, there is assistance available, and Justa can also provide support and guidance in budgeting and planning your spending.

 For a whole host of information about fees and funding, including living costs and how to apply for government support, visit the Oxford University Fees & Funding pages.

 The Oxford University Student Union also has a page dedicated to funding advice.

 The Student Advice Service further provides a confidential, independent advice and information service available to all students.
 The service has advisors (contact firstname.lastname@example.org) who can advise on financial matters (sources of funding, handling your budget, and practical matters such as opening a bank account).

 For those who need financial support at the start of their undergraduate degree, for purchase of a laptop, bicycle, books, or any start up items, there is the Coombe Fund.

 Support grants are available from the College for a wide range of academic projects which directly contribute to your degree course, e.g. field courses, language courses, travel for research purposes, fine art materials.
 These grants are made from funds given to the College, many of which have specific purposes and/or subjects, so the awards vary for each subject.
 Application can be made for extension activities which are not essential to the course; these will be funded if money is available.
 Generally, a limit of £250 applies and your Personal Tutor will be able to tell you what specific awards are made in your subject.